aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

   - meta
 author: aarnphm,waleedmalik7,nebrask
 date: "2024-09-16"
-modified: 2025-01-17 18:18:44 GMT-05:00
+modified: 2025-03-31 14:55:26 GMT-04:00
 title: Development Plan
 ---

 See also: [[DevelopmentPlan/DevelopmentPlan#Revision|this document revision]]

-The following includes a brief roadmap of the development plan for `tinymorph` from Team 23 (Hinterland).
+The following includes a brief roadmap of the development plan for `morph` from Team 23 (Hinterland).

 ## Confidential Information